nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 - Local n8n database integration
 - Leads aggregation and qualification (to be completed)

+(I need to do projects that end up in impressive demos)

 I need to go over these tutorials ASAP:

 - <https://www.youtube.com/watch?v=fWtXJswvUcA>